AudioKit/AudioKit/Sources/Audio/Internals/Engine/README.md

 ## To Do before it is ready for beta testers

-* Minimize the volume and duration of realtime tests
-* Add all the parameters to reverb
+* Add Matrix Reverb with parameters on macOS
 * Add factory presets loading to every au that has them
 * Explore other audio units available
 * Make Sampler have the abilities of AudioPlayer